What Happens When a Lost Pet Arrives at Macon County Animal Control?

 If your pet is lost and makes their way to Macon County Animal Control, either via Animal Control pickup or a Good Samaritan, the following will provide information about the Animal Control procedure for stray animals.

 When a stray animal makes it's way to MCAC, the animal is first scanned for a microchip and checked for any sort of ID tag.

 - If a chip is present, the number is looked up and an attempt is made to contact the owner via phone.

 - A letter is sent to the address on file so the owner is notified when and where their animal is impounded.
 Information found on ID or county/rabies tags are searched and the last known person/address is contacted.

 - The animal’s impound information is put into the computer system, including the animal’s sex, estimate of age and breed, and the location where the animal was found.

 - A picture of the animal is posted with this information and is shared on PetHarbor.com, a site that shows all animals at MCAC, adoptable and strays.
-By posting pictures of strays, this gives another way for the owner to find them, just in case their address and phone number have changed and shelter staff cannot reach them.
+By posting pictures of strays, this gives another way for the owner to find it, just in case their address and phone number have changed and shelter staff cannot reach them.

 - Often times, strays do not have a microchip; in this case the same steps are taken to get all information possible into the computer system in the hopes the owner will reach out to the shelter looking for their lost loved one.